AdobeDocs/control-panel.en/help/instances-settings/using/ip-allow-listing-instance-access.md

 >[!IMPORTANT]
 >
->This feature is available for Campaign Classic instances only.
+>This feature is available for Campaign Classic v7 and Campaign v8 instances only.

-By default, your Adobe Campaign Classic instance is not accessible from various IP addresses.
+By default, your Adobe Campaign instance is not accessible from various IP addresses.

 If your IP address has not been added to the allow list, you will not be able to login to the instance from this address.
 The same way, you may not be able to connect an API to your Message Center or Marketing instance if the IP address has not been added to the allow list with the instance explicitly.